-Even if you are a purist crack climber who scoffs at the gym scene, Planet Granite Portland will leave you fulfilled.
+Even if you are a purist crack climber who scoffs at the gym scene, Movement Portland will leave you fulfilled.
 This gym truly has climbing options for everyone.

 There are roughly 200 rope climbs in the gym, with the tallest lines traveling up to 55 feet.
 Lead climbing and top ropes abound with a diverse range of styles.
 There are vertical walls, a large overhanging steep wall, and all types of features used along the way to mimic bulges, dihedrals, and arete climbs.
 The different rope areas are laid out nicely within the gym so not everyone is belaying from a central space in the gym.
 There is also a space for kids to climb away from the main area which helps reduce any issues or distractions.